subsetpark/pantagruel/priv/reference.md

 f.
 ```

-Arguments, as above, are specified by a comma-separated list of
+Procedure arguments are specified by a comma-separated list of argument
-argument/domain pairs, separated by a colon.
-The comma-separated list may
+**bindings**, separated by a colon.
+The comma-separated list may also contain
-also contain other arbitrary **predicates**, representing some constraint
+other arbitrary **predicates**, representing some constraint on the procedure
-on the procedure domain.
+domain.

 Here's a procedure declaration with a predicate: